Lucas3oo/micronaut-aws-serverless/Xray.md

 # Get better insights with AWS X-Ray
-Tags: aws tracing logging lambda x-ray slf4j mdc microservices spring micronaut
+Tags: aws tracing logging lambda x-ray slf4j mdc microservices spring micronaut cloudwatch

 AWS X-Ray is a distributed tracing framework that provides a view over how your request travels through the application and infrastructure.